What is bursitis?

 - x-rays, to rule out the possibility of any other condition

 Treatment will depend on the cause of the bursitis.
-Treatment aims to alleviate the symptoms as much as possible while the healing process takes place.
+Treatment aims to relieve the symptoms as much as possible while the healing process takes place.

 Treatment options may include pain-relieving medications, cold packs, gentle mobilising exercises and rest.
 Anti-inflammatory medications or injections of corticosteroids may be used in cases of severe pain.